karanraghani/Stock-Profits-using-Monte-Carlo-Simulation-in-Spark/README.md

 # Stock Portfolio Profits using Monte Carlo simulation in Spark
-In this project work I ran the Stock Portfolio Dataset for few stocks on the Apache Spark Framework to extract to extract profit and losses that occured based on the investment made in them.
+In this project work I ran the Stock Portfolio Dataset for few stocks on the Apache Spark Framework to extract profit and losses that occured based on the investment made in them.

 ### Library Dependencies